SMALL PHONE

 Use technology to help prevent distractions

-Most people know distracted driving is bad, but they do it anyway.
-With preventable highway fatalities on the rise, adapting new technologies into vehicles used for work can be beneficial.
+Most people know distracted driving is dangerous, but they do it anyway.
+Adapting new technologies into vehicles used for work can be beneficial.

-Many horticultural businesses are proactive in using new technology options to help lower their risks of driver accidents.
+Many horticultural businesses are proactive in using new technology options to help lower the risk of driver accidents.
 Depending on the age of the vehicle, some fleets, delivery trucks, and personal vehicles have driver monitoring systems and collision-avoidance programs already installed by the manufacturer.
-To address cellphone activity while driving, using an anti-distraction app that disables a driver's smartphone when the vehicle crosses pre-set limits is becoming a popular safety requirement.
+A popular safety requirement to discourage cellphone use while driving is to have drivers install an anti-distraction app that disables their smartphone when the vehicle crosses pre-set limits.

 As technology continues to advance, it’s essential to stay up to date with the latest safety features and incorporate them into your driver management practices where applicable.